robertdalla/material-kit-2-react/README.md

 ## Development server

-The app will automatically reload when any of the source files changes.
+The app will automatically reload when any of the source files is edited.

 `npm run start` to serve project as local dev server.
 Navigate to `http://localhost:3000/`.